thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 Similar [**JsonPath**](https://github.com/jayway/JsonPath) mapping rules are applied for **attributes** and **timeseries** values:

- - **key** - constant Attribute or Timeseries Thingsboard key.
+ - **key** - constant Attribute or Timeseries ThingsBoard key.
  - **type** - either boolean, long, double or string.
  - **value** - expression based on JsonPath syntax that may be specified inside **${}**

 ##### Device connect & disconnect requests

-Thingsboard allows sending RPC commands and notifications about device attribute updates to the device.
+ThingsBoard allows sending RPC commands and notifications about device attribute updates to the device.
 But in order to send them, the platform needs to know if the target device is connected and what gateway or session is used to connect the device at the moment.
-If your device is constantly sending telemetry data - Thingsboard already knows how to push notifications.
+If your device is constantly sending telemetry data - ThingsBoard already knows how to push notifications.
 If your device just connects to MQTT broker and waits for commands/updates, you need to send a message to the Gateway and inform that device is connected to the broker.

-The "**connectRequests**" and "**disconnectRequests**" allows converting MQTT messages to corresponding events that will be delivered to Thingsboard through the Gateway.
+The "**connectRequests**" and "**disconnectRequests**" allows converting MQTT messages to corresponding events that will be delivered to ThingsBoard through the Gateway.
 For example:

 ```json